TechPaula/PC6502/README.md

 ## The Future
 I have a bunch of things I want to try adding, some ideas I have are below, some may happen, some may not and they're not in any particular order;

-* RA8875 based display: something that can display text and simple graphics.
-I'll probably buy an off the shelf display with this on and memory map it as a peripheral somewhere.
+* RA8875 based display & keyboard interface: something that can display text and simple graphics and let my type without needing my laptop.
+I'll probably buy an off the shelf display with this on and memory map it as a peripheral somewhere and it will almost certainly be PS/2 keyboard.
 * RTC & ASCII Display: Maybe an RTC and an ascii display (I have a couple of QDSP2118 displays somewhere that I'd like to use)
 * A Sound Engine: I'm thinking of my own simple Wavetable based sound engine, possibly with analogue VCF/VCAs.
 Some kind of tracker software or even MIDI interface to go with it?
 * Compact Flash / SD Storage: I'm going to want something in the long run as retyping code is going to get tedious quickly.
 I have found a 6502 SPI interface here, so that may speed things up - https://sbc.rictor.org/65spi2.html